Tag: manipulation

 You've already read my opinion of the 2016 election's outcome so I'll not subject you to it again.
 However, I would like to talk about some weird stuff I (we, really) kept noticing on Twitter in the days and weeks leading up to Election Day.

-As I've often spoken of in the past, a nontrivial portion of my Exocortex is tasked with monitoring global activity on Twitter by hooking into the back-end API service and pulling raw data out to analyze.
+As I've often spoken of in the past, a nontrivial portion of my exocortex is tasked with monitoring global activity on Twitter by hooking into the back-end API service and pulling raw data out to analyze.
 Those agents fire on a stagged schedule, anywhere from every 30 minutes to every two hours; a couple of …

 I don't think that votes were messed with, I don't think that any (horribly insecure) voting machines were tampered with, and while jerrymandering is totally a thing I don't think it had anything to do with the election.
 I think that appealing to people's most deeply held beliefs, the ones that few are willing to talk about openly had everything to do with it.